intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 10         vec, radix: 4, addReduce, clk: clk, depthBetweenFlops; 2);
 ```

-It would be quite simple to do other operations like `max` or `min` or operate on
+It would be quite simple to do other operations like `max` or `min` or
-other datatypes like `FloatingPoint` or `FixedPoint`.
+operate on other datatypes like `FloatingPoint` or `FixedPoint`,

-By replacing the operator `addReduce` with more complex hardware
+replacing the operator `addReduce` with more complex hardware
-generators, we can also generate more complex tree reduction
-computations in hardware.
+generators.

 ## Mux Reduction Tree